christophergandrud/Rep-Res-Book/README.md

 ---

-The files in this repository comprise the draft version of **Reproducible Research with R and RStudio**.
+The files in this repository comprise the source code for creating **Reproducible Research with R and RStudio**.

 ### File Organization